Don’t understand some of the trader lingo being thrown around in our trading community?

 Stock – Ownership in a company signified by a share.

-Support – A price level which a stock has a hard time going below.
+Support – A price level where demand exceeds supply in which a stock has a hard time going below.

 Swing trade – A trade that typically is held overnight and tries to capture a longer term move in a stock.